 While the organization of datatypes and operations differs in our two examples, they do have something in common.
-When implementing operations (functions and methods) over a data structure each requires a large amount of code that deals with structural recursion.
-Each point where our data structure is recursive, our function/method also has a recursive call.5 In many situations the code dealing strictly with structural recursion is almost identical across all operations.
-In this section we review solutions that attempt to remove structural boiler-plate code.
+When implementing operations (functions and methods) over a data structure, each operation requires a large amount of code that deals with structural recursion.
+Our function/method has a recursive call at every point where our data structure is recursive.5 In many situations the code dealing strictly with structural recursion is almost identical across all operations.
+In this section we review solutions that attempt to remove structural boilerplate code.
 We discuss the limitations of these solutions and mention related work and extensions to the approaches.